cocstudentcouncil/Resolutions/2019_02_07/resolution.md

 functioning stapler by the printer in the commons.
 Additionally, the printer in the commons does not always function properly, and cannot print in color.

+(13) On the matter of space being opened up on the third floor of the CoC, some of the space should be allocated for general-use study space by students, and existing study spaces (such as "The Nest" in 346) should be refurbished and made more accessible.
+This could include updating the furniture and/or updating the selection of books in its library, which are relatively outdated for the most part.

 (12) On the matter of space being opened up on the third floor of the CoC, CoC Student Orgs should be able to book some of the new space for meetings and/or events.
 This could be done through the Event Management System.